 We must recognize, therefore, that all upright men have been graced by good works, and that even the Lord himself took delight in the glory his works gave him.
 This should inspire us with a resolute determination to do his will and make us put our whole strength into the work of living a Christian life.

-This excerpt from the First Letter of Clement to the Corinthians (Nn.
-31-33: Funk 1, 99-103) is used in the Roman Office of Readings for Saturday in the 1st week in Ordinary Time.
+This post discusses justification – we are justified by faith yet God’s will is that we perform good works, says St. Clement of Rome.
+It is an excerpt from the First Letter of Clement to the Corinthians (Nn.
+31-33: Funk 1, 99-103).
+This selection appears in the Roman Office of Readings for Saturday in the first (1st) week in Ordinary Time.
 St. Clement, the third successor of St. Peter, was bishop of Rome during the last decade of the first century AD.
 Because he wrote during the apostolic era and may well have personally known St. Peter and St. Paul, he is known as one of the Apostolic Fathers.